-It is expected that through this development, the community welfare can be improved while addressing socio-economic and cultural aspects.
-Four locations have been designated to function as landscape strategic points to serve their respective development: (1) The Bintangur
+It is expected that through this development, community welfare can be improved while addressing socio-economic and cultural aspects.
+Four locations have been designated to function as landscape strategic points to serve their respective development: (1) The Bintangur Eco Camp, the

-Eco Camp, the Primary Development Center for Interpretation, Conservation and Recreation; (2) The Half Way to the Wilderness, The Secondary Development Center to support the Bintangur Eco Camp and Economic Safety Program serves for Peat Swamp Forests Education and Learning Program; (3) The Tasik Betung, The Primary Development Centre for Conservation and Economic Security developed for Research, Education and Learning of Natural environment and Local Cultural Life Program; (4) The Air Raja Sanctuary, The Tertiary Development Center for Conservation and Economic Security serve for Animal Rescue and Sanctuary Program.
+Primary Development Centre for Interpretation, Conservation and Recreation; (2) The Half Way to the Wilderness, The Secondary Development Centre supporting the Bintangur Eco Camp and the Economic Safety Programme, serves as the Peat Swamp Forests Education and Learning Programme; (3) The Tasik Betung, The Primary Development Centre for Conservation and Economic Security was developed for Research, Education and Learning of the Natural Environment and the Local Cultural Life Programme; (4) The Air Raja Sanctuary, The Tertiary Development Centre for Conservation and Economic Security, serves as the Animal Rescue and Sanctuary Programme.